MagnifiScience Centre: Building architecture

-The Science Centre building spread over ground-plus-three-floor has been designed Madiha Ghani of Shahab Ghani and Associates.
-The MSC is a pre-engineered building, which is seismically sound, and conceptualised to minimise environmental impact.
+The Science Centre building, spread over ground-plus-three floors, was designed by Madiha Ghani of Shahab Ghani and Associates.
+The MSC is a pre-engineered building, designed to be seismically sound and to minimise environmental impact.
 As part of its green initiatives, the premises feature a solar power system and a wastewater recycling system.

 Interior and exhibitions

-The over 400 exhibits across the floors showcase different themes addressing various scientific topics and concepts that are pertinent in the Pakistani context.
-These include different architectural and cultural elements of Karachi, sources of food, constructions and modes of transportation.
-The facility also covers the themes of human body, light, sound, illusions, mathematics, and physics including renewable energy, telecommunication, engineering, astronomy, and the ocean.
+The over 400 exhibits across the floors address scientific topics and concepts framed in a Pakistani context, including architectural and cultural elements of Karachi, sources of food, and modes of transportation.
+The facility also covers the themes of the human body, light, sound, illusions, mathematics, and physics, including renewable energy, telecommunication, engineering, astronomy, and the ocean.

-In addition to the main exhibition areas, there is also a simulation of mangrove ecosystem installed inside the building which highlights the importance of native flora and fauna along Pakistan’s coastline.
+The building also houses a simulation of a mangrove ecosystem highlighting the importance of native flora and fauna along Pakistan's coastline.

-In the centre’s auditorium, science-related documentaries are screened as well as science-related program and workshops are held on a regular basis.
+In the centre's auditorium, science-related documentaries are screened and science-related programmes and workshops are held regularly.

 Outdoor areas

 The original property of the science centre was formerly a colonial warehouse building located within the historic Railway Quarter.
-Adjacent to the property, passes the Karachi Circular Railway and the adjoining areas have a series of warehouses constructed during the British Raj.
-The site was originally owned by Ralli Brothers Ltd in 1888.
-Today, the only remains of the warehouse are the stone boundary walls around the entire venue and a gatehouse which have been restored to bring back their original character as much as possible.
+Adjacent to the property runs the Karachi Circular Railway, and the surrounding area contains a series of warehouses built during the British Raj.
+The site was owned by Ralli Brothers Ltd from 1888.
+Today, the only remains of the warehouse are the stone boundary walls around the venue and a gatehouse, which have been restored to approximate their original character.

-The outdoor area comprises also the centre’s Science Garden which features a playground, a natural maze and many indigenous trees and plants.
+The outdoor area also comprises the centre's Science Garden, which features a playground, a natural maze, and indigenous trees and plants.

-In front of the building are a few outdoor exhibits, games, and a pond featuring science-related-information about its organisms living within.
+In front of the building are outdoor exhibits, games, and a pond featuring information about the organisms living within it.

 Other activities

-In 2022, the MSC conducted a science education programme in 50 schools, training 100 teachers, organising field trips for over 1,000 students, and concluding with a science competition whose winners visited the U.S. Space and Rocket Center in Huntsville, Alabama.
+In 2022, the MSC conducted a science education programme in fifty schools, training one hundred teachers, organising field trips for over 1,000 students, and concluding with a science competition whose winners visited the U.S. Space and Rocket Center in Huntsville, Alabama.

-In 2024, the MagnifiScience Thar Exhibition was held at the TF–Dr Ashok Bakhtani Engro School Campus in Mithi, Tharparkar to feature science projects by local students, showcasing their creativity and scientific potential.
+In 2024, the MagnifiScience Thar Exhibition was held at the TCF–Dr Ashok Bakhtani Engro School Campus in Mithi, Tharparkar, featuring science projects by local students.

-The centre has also repeatedly hosted the Goethe-Institut's Science Film Festival, and has repeatedly provided its outside space to a Children's Market.
-In 2025, it held a Science Fair featuring projects by more than 130 students who completed its month-long Junior Internship Programme.
+The centre has also repeatedly hosted the Goethe-Institut's Science Film Festival, and has repeatedly provided its outdoor space to a Children's Market.
+In 2025, it held a science fair featuring projects by more than 130 students who had completed its month-long Junior Internship Programme.